jplomas/jsTCI/README.md

 - [x] Code coverage
 - [x] Travis CI
 - [ ] Package for NPM
-- [ ] Browserify & build for browser
+- [X] Browserify & build for browser
 - [ ] Usage documentation and examples

+_(a very rudimentary example running in the browser is included in dist/index.html)_